 Any of these things create a greater pain around the concept of inadequacy, and that’s what causes the cuckold fetish.
 The cuckold fetish eroticizes these hurtful feelings; it turns pain into pleasure.

 Are Cuckolds Inadequate People?

 No. THIS IS UNRELATED TO WHO YOU ARE IN REAL LIFE.
-Some people with this fetish are successful, handsome, ripped, popular with women, or have any number of ‘good’ things.
+Some people with this fetish are successful, handsome, muscular, confident, popular with women, or have any number of ‘good’ things.
 It doesn’t matter.
-The pain around inadequacy doesn’t mean that you are inadequate in real life, it just means you have that pain in your brain.
+The pain around inadequacy doesn’t mean that you are inadequate in real life, it just means you have that pain.
 It’s psychological and largely not conscious.

 In fact, the pain of inadequacy is what can give someone the urge to improve, and do any of the following: